W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 ```
 	<ITEM>
 		<NAME>./assets/minecraft/textures/blocks/stone_andesite.png</NAME>
-		<CONFIG>./conf/vector_basic_block.sh</CONFIG>
+		<CONFIG>%stdconf%/vector_basic_block.sh</CONFIG>
 		<SIZE></SIZE>
 		<OPTIONS>stone_andesite</OPTIONS>
 		<KEEP>YES</KEEP>
+		<IMAGE>YES</IMAGE>
 		<DEPENDS></DEPENDS>
 		<CLEANUP>./assets/minecraft/textures/blocks/stone_andesite.svg</CLEANUP>
 		<COMMON>Andesite</COMMON>
 	</ITEM>
 ```

-The script basic_block.sh saves us re-writing a script for each file.
+The script vector\_basic\_block.sh saves us re-writing a script for each file.
 There are a lot of blocks that need no special processing, this saves us a lot of redundant work.
 The option given is specific to this script, and our knowlege of the use.

 All being well in the world, this should be ready for rendering.